 Dyffryn Gardens' fountain project

-Throughout 2016 and 2017 we fundraised to restore a forgotten part of the garden, the fountain on the Great Lawn.
-Work has now begun to restore this dramatic feature.
+Throughout 2016 and 2017 we fundraised to restore a neglected feature of the garden, the fountain on the Great Lawn.
+Work has almost finished on this dramatic garden feature.

 The fountain project